kebingyu/api-express/readme.md

 * A PUT to /v1/blog/[:id] : Update blog info by blog id.
 Access token required.
 * A DELETE to /v1/blog/[:id] : Delete blog by blog id.
 Access token required.

+### Tag

+* A POST to /v1/tag : Create a new tag.
+Access token required.
+* A DELETE to /v1/tag/[:id] : Delete tag by tag id.
+Access token required.